-The Internal Revenue Service today announced the launch of an improved identity verification and sign-in process that enables more people to securely access and use IRS online tools and applications.
+The IRS recently launched an improved identity verification and sign-in process that enables more people to securely access and use IRS online tools and applications.

 Taxpayers using the new mobile-friendly verification process can access several IRS online services including: